-Sustainability Appraisal Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required Wildlife sites that are within 1km of the proposed development.
-To build Waste Management Facilities that use incineration and pyrolysis/gasification processes on the allocated site will have an irreversible effect to the natural habitats of these locally valued species. • Please see above Modification MM20 - Site WM3. any impacts of development will not significantly adversely affect people, land, infrastructure, natural resources and the historic environment.
+SUSTAIN ABILITY APPRAISAL Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required Wildlife sites that are within 1km of the proposed development.
+To build Waste Management Facilities that use incineration and pyrolysis/gasification processes on the allocated site will have an irreversible effect to the natural habitats of these locally valued species.
+Please see above Modification MM20 - Site WM3. any impacts of development will not significantly adversely affect people, land, infrastructure, natural resources and the historic environment.
 SA7: To maintain, restore and enhance the character, value and diversity of natural and man-made landscapes.
-(Positively Prepared & Consistent with National Policy NNPF/NPPW - unsound) • The height, mass and industrial façade of the proposed development are totally out of character with this locality and will have a detrimental effect on the landscape.
+(Positively Prepared & Consistent with National Policy NNPF/NPPW - unsound) The height, mass and industrial façade of the proposed development are totally out of character with this locality and will have a detrimental effect on the landscape.
 Redevelopment of this site for waste management would affect receptors to the South (Thwaites/Long Lee) and the North (Riddlesden/East Morton).
 The impact will be immense, even if visual and landscape mitigation measures are implemented.
 The comment raised in this part of the representation appears to specifically relate to the details of the planning application on Site WM3, and thus will not be addressed further in the Statement of Consultation.
 See Response to MM5.
 SA10: Encourage a modal shift away from road freight.
 (Effective The Council have review

-SUSTAINABILITY APPRAISAL Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required Organisation Please see above Modification MM5 Policy W1.
+SUSTAINABILITY AP Rep ID Name / Organis Summary of Representation Council Response Action(s) Required & Positively Prepared - unsound) Please see above Modification MM5 Policy W1.
 SA11: Improve the quality of the built environment, protect and enhance historic assets and make efficient use of land.
 (Positively Prepared & Consistent with National Policy NNPF/NNPW - unsound) My understanding is that the site is brownfield and lies within the Keighley urban area, not a greenfield site that lies within the Bradford urban area like stated in the Sustainability Appraisal Addendum Assessment Matrices.
 Also, the listed building stated is a Grade 1 listed building not a Grade 2 listed building like mentioned in the site summary.
 As you can appreciate, Grade 1 listed buildings are of exceptional interest and have more historical significance than a Grade 2 listed building so much so that only 25% of listed buildings are Grade 1.
 It is also not situated on the other side of the A606 Motorway but situated on the other side of the A650 Aire Valley Trunk Road.
 SA12: Avoid, protect and enhance historic assets.
-(Consistent with National Policy NNPF/NNPW - unsound) East Riddlesden Hall, a Grade 1 listed building (see above) is situated across the A650 Aire Valley Trunk Road, it may the Sustainability Appraisal (SA) in light of the comments raised, and reissued the document with an Erratum Sheet inserted cover the changes made to address these issues.
+(Consistent with National Policy NNPF/NNPW - unsound) East Riddlesden Hall, a Grade 1 listed building (see above) is situated across the A650 Aire Valley Trunk Road, it may not be within 250m of the site but it is less than 500m these issues.
 The Council are of the opinion the amendments made to the SA do not result in a material change to the results of the Sustainability Appraisal; therefore, the recommendations put forward are still valid.